Setlist, Recap & The Skinny - ExBulletin

 Nothing

-Billy and Oteil left the stage when Mickey walked over to The Beam.
-Hart scratched wild drones out of the instrument and finally let out a sparkling sound to mark the start of “Space.”
-Chimenti rolled up and down the piano as Mayer went after one haunting riff after another throughout the segment.
-Hart and Kreutzmann then reappeared and Burbridge lit up in the booming bassline “The Other One”.
-Oteil mirrored Mayer’s blues riffs while Bobby barked the lyrics to one of his signature songs.
-Chimenti fits into the work of an synthesizer as the strong version of “The Other One” reaches its peak.
+Kreutzmann left the stage at the start of Drums, performed by Hart and Burbridge.
+Billy, who was replaced by Lane on four recent Dead & Co. shows in Colorado due to an undisclosed illness (other than not being COVID-19), has remained off stage after the space improvisation that followed.
+When the full band returned for the Throwing Stones’ first fall tours, it was Lane sitting next to Hart, and the guest drummer stayed on for the rest of the set and encore.

-The final “Other One” notes gave way to the second “Standing On The Moon” of the month.
-Dead & Co. patiently worked on one of Jerry Garcia’s last great ballads with Weir appearing to tear himself apart as he sang the lyrics.
-Chimenti’s delicate piano playing was the perfect accent for Bobby’s powerful voice.
-The heavy vibe didn’t last with the sextet picking up where they left off “Sugar Mags” earlier in the set.
-“Sunshine Daydream” arrived to the audience’s delight and featured Weir’s signature howls.
-Bobby and John Mayer then grabbed their acoustics for the evening’s “Ripple” encore.
+The group continued with Days Between, the unmissable One More Saturday Night and Not Fade Away closer.
+Pressed for time, the musicians did not leave the stage before ending with the US Blues filling the recall box.

-Dead & Company returns to the Hollywood Bowl on Saturday.
+Dead & Company is celebrating Halloween by finishing their run at the Hollywood Bowl tonight.
 Live streaming is available via nugs.tv.
 Watch the pro-shot video featuring the first song from last night’s sets below:

 Define a